bemble/shortpaste/README.md

 ## Screenshots

-Here are some screenshots to get a taste of it, see the [demo](https://shortpaste.herokuapp.com/) for more :)
+Here are some screenshots to get a taste of it:

 | Type  |                      Create                      |                          View                         |
 | :---: | :----------------------------------------------: | :---------------------------------------------------: |